Mrucznik/mrucznik-tricks/ubuntu-workstation.md

 #### Firefox

-By default installed in ubuntu.
+By default installed on ubuntu.

 #### Brave